The Music Department faculty and staff members are recognized for their accomplishments as performers, composers, educators, producers and engineers.

 A native of Idaho, Dr. Enlow began his study of the piano at the age of ten with Fern Coonrod.
 He continued his studies at the Juilliard School and the San Francisco Conservatory of Music.
 Dr. Enlow attended the University of Texas at Austin, where he received his Master of Music and Doctor of Musical Arts degrees.
 He has studied and coached with many master teachers, including Martin Canin, Mack McCray, Claude Frank, James Dick, Yo-Yo Ma, and Rosina Lhevinne.
 Scholarships and prizes include the Mary D. Bold Fellowship for Studies in Piano Performance, Mary Frances Bowles Couper endowed Presidential Scholarship in Piano Performance at the University of Texas at Austin, awards from the Federated Music Clubs, and the Battelle Research Center's Young Artists Series.
 In addition, he was twice Regional Winner and National Finalist in Music Teachers National Association Young Artists Competitions.

 An active performer, Dr. Enlow has performed a variety of solo piano works from the French, Spanish, and Russian piano repertory.
-In addition to his performing career, Dr. Enlow has undertaken extensive research on the piano music of Gabriel Fauré.
-His dissertation study, "The Thirteen Piano Barcarolles of Gabriel Fauré: A Stylistic and Analytical Study," is currently being revised for publication at a later date.
+Dr. Enlow has also done extensive research on the piano music of Gabriel Faurè.
+His dissertation study, "The Thirteen Piano Barcarolles of Gabriel Faurè: A Stylistic and Analytical Study," is currently being revised for publication.

 As a collaborative pianist, Charles Enlow has worked with a variety of renowned vocalists including William Lewis, Darlene Wiley, Pamela South, and Elizabeth Mannion.
 From 1997-1998 he served as principal pianist and vocal coach with the Austrian American Mozart Academy in Salzburg, Austria.
-He has taught at the University of Texas at Austin and Texas State University, and is currently a member of the music faculty at Shoreline Community College, where he teaches collaborative piano, vocal ensemble performance, and co-directs Shoreline Community College's Opera Workshop and Spring musical.
+He has taught at the University of Texas at Austin and Texas State University.
+At Shoreline Community College he teaches piano, music theory, vocal ensemble performance, and is the Producer and Director of Shoreline Community College's opera and musical theater productions.

 Songwriting & Music Business